 By roasting the fish vertically with the open side facing the fire, the oil seeps into the ashes, leaving salted, seasoned fish meat.
 The fish is cooked until most of the fish’s fat is burnt out, as the carps are typically fatty.
 The fish is then served on a big tray garnished with lime, slices of onion, tomato and pickles after covering them by large khubz — flatbread to keep the fish hot.
 It’s really very tasty … Yummy!

-While we were waiting for the masgouf to be served, we had a wonderful surprise from the chef, he served us a plate of fried fish roe.
+While we were waiting for the masgouf to be served, we had a wonderful surprise from the chef, he served us a plate of fried fish roe and milt.
 Excellent!
 I love fish roe.

 Masgouf is mentioned in a tenth-century cookbook, Kitab Al-Tabih (The Book of Dishes) compiled by Ibn Sayyar al-Warraq.
 This is the earliest known Arabic cookbook.
 It contains over 600 recipes.
 Ibrahim ibn al-Mahdi, half-brother of the Caliph Harun al-Rashid said: